COSEWIC Assessment Process, Categories and Guidelines 1

 High priority species from the SSC candidate lists are reviewed and ranked by COSEWIC, and result in the COSEWIC Candidate List.
 COSEWIC bases its ranking on prioritization data submitted by each SSC (Prioritization Criteria developed by COSEWIC for ranking wildlife species).
 The COSEWIC Candidate List identifies the highest priority candidate wildlife species for status report production and includes wildlife species not yet assessed by COSEWIC and those in the Not at Risk or Data Deficient categories, where new information suggests they may be at risk of extinction or extirpation from Canada.

-Commissioning New Status Reports and Updates
+Commissioning or Receiving New Status Reports and Updates to Status Reports

 By establishing the COSEWIC Candidate List, COSEWIC has identified wildlife species for which status reports are desirable.
 In addition, COSEWIC tracks the status of wildlife species previously designated as Extirpated, Endangered, Threatened and Special Concern by preparing updated status reports.